 Approaches to Mathematics

 At Crofton Junior School, we recognise that Mathematics is essential to everyday life.
-We aim to provide a high-quality maths education with a mastery approach so that children become fluent in the fundamentals; are able to reason mathematically and can solve a range of increasingly complex problems.
+We aim to provide a high-quality maths education which supports our children in becoming fluent in the fundamentals; being able to reason mathematically and being able to solve a range of increasingly complex problems so that they leave our school equipped with the skills they need in preparation for the next stage of their learning.

 It is our intention that children: